Elisabeth Motschmann: Political positions

-Since 2009 Motschmann has advocated for women's right to participate in the Schaffermahlzeit, an annual captain's banquet at Bremen City Hall which has historically excluded women.
+Since 2009, Motschmann has advocated for women's right to participate in the Schaffermahlzeit, an annual captain's banquet at Bremen City Hall which has historically excluded women.
 In 2015, for the first time, female guests were invited to the 471st Schaffermahlzeit.
 She has also advocated for more women on supervisory boards of companies in Germany and for a legally regulated quota for women in leadership positions in the corporate sector.

-In 1998 Motschmann joined the anti-abortion campaign Tim Leben! with the Yes to Life Foundation as a member of the board of trustees, working alongside Countess Johanna von Westphalen, Gloria, Princess of Thurn and Taxis, Prince Nikolaus von Lobkowicz, and Roland Rösler.
+In 1998, Motschmann joined the anti-abortion campaign Tim Leben! with the Yes to Life Foundation as a member of the board of trustees, working alongside Countess Johanna von Westphalen, Gloria, Princess of Thurn and Taxis, Prince Nikolaus von Lobkowicz, and Roland Rösler.
 But she has since changed her views on both, having stated in interviews that she “does not judge any woman, who gets an abortion”.
 She supports the abortion law as it stands in Germany and believes “that there are situations so hopeless that there is no other way.

 She has distanced herself from her homophobic remarks from the 80s and since expressed an understanding for the queer community.
 But in June 2017, Motschmann voted against Germany's introduction of same-sex marriage.

 In September 2020, Motschmann was one of 15 members of her parliamentary group who joined Norbert Röttgen in writing an open letter to Minister of the Interior Horst Seehofer which called on Germany and other EU counties to take in 5000 immigrants who were left without shelter after fires gutted the overcrowded Mória Reception and Identification Centre on the Greek island of Lesbos.

-Ahead of the Christian Democrats’ leadership election in 2021, Motschmann publicly endorsed Röttgen to succeed Annegret Kramp-Karrenbauer as the party’s chair.
+Ahead of the Christian Democrats’ leadership election in 2021, Motschmann publicly endorsed Norbert Röttgen to succeed Annegret Kramp-Karrenbauer as the party’s chair.